-Prerequisites: 'C' or higher in PSY 125 and PSY 130
+Prerequisites: PSY 125 and PSY 130

 This course in Social Psychology studies how people think, feel, relate, and influence others.
 Students will study an overview of the methods and research findings of social psychology.
 The emphasis is on the experimental analysis of various topics.
 Some topics of social psychology are perception, interpersonal attraction, prosocial behavior, aggression, social exchange, and group behavior.